-There have been various cases made for the involvement of all available hand in the library.

-For instance, it has been narrated how the Arizona State University Library made use of students on Industrial Training and volunteer students to carry out the retro-conversion of its East Asian language materials20.
-Furthermore, the involvement of all available staff in the project with the provision that experience and professional librarians oversee the project can ensure a better project outcome21.
+There have been various cases made for the involvement of all available hands in the library.
+For instance, the Arizona State University Library made use of student workers and student volunteers to carry out the retrospective conversion of its East Asian language materials.
+The involvement of all available staff with the provision that experience and professional librarians oversee the project can ensure a better project outcome.